pudly/schmopera-hugo/content/articles/operatease.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568688494/media/2019/09/OperaTease119_bh7enf.jpg){{% /md %}}

 <figcaption>OperaTease, Journey North Opera, 2019.
-Photo courtesy of Journey North Opera.</figcaption>
+Photo: Sara Erdman.</figcaption>

 </figure>

 The goal of the event was to expose the regulars of each genre to the other art form.
 I would personally say this was a successful night because I am very intrigued by what my local burlesque theater has to offer.
 Additionally, it was a great education for the emcees to explain the history of burlesque in between arias.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568688564/media/2019/09/OperaTease120_d6wxfn.jpg){{% /md %}}

 <figcaption>OperaTease, Journey North Opera, 2019.
-Photo courtesy of Journey North Opera.</figcaption>
+Photo: Sara Erdman.</figcaption>

 </figure>

 The event was marketed as an "opera improv cabaret," and while all of the acts had consummate performers on stage, I thought it should have been less improv-driven.
 After the resounding success of the first event in the summer, JNO and the Minnsky have more shows booked and I am sure in future shows there will be more cohesion.

 The program has 10 acts, each composed of an opera singer and a burlesque performer.
 There were highlights of the night: the incestuous love duet from Wagner's _Die Walküre_ was sung by Colleen Meier and [Adam Lowe](https://www.adamlowetenor.com/?fbclid=IwAR0FuhQKu32IN8EqgKQmaAFkCUfh_BYlsGLo02jroClKvP7CueVIner37x4).
 Emcee TiffDynamite stepped up to provide comedic antics to stop the brother and sister from kissing.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568688575/media/2019/09/OperaTease121_jsnzme.jpg){{% /md %}}

 <figcaption>OperaTease, Journey North Opera, 2019.
-Photo courtesy of Journey North Opera.</figcaption>
+Photo: Sara Erdman.</figcaption>

 </figure>

 I longed for more of this full integration of the two art forms, the burlesque and opera were truly crossing paths in this entertaining act.

 Some of the arias selected were two short for the audience to fully take in, and appreciate the burlesque performers' crafts.
 For example, "O mio babbino caro" is extremely short (under three minutes) and that barely gave pole dancer Red Rider a chance to exhibit her skills.

 In an impressive feat of the night, soprano Carole Schultz sang "Je veux vivre" (_Roméo et Juliette_) on point - literally, in a pair of pointe shoes, which she would go up on for the high notes.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568688593/media/2019/09/OperaTease122_sjopsu.jpg){{% /md %}}

 <figcaption>OperaTease, Journey North Opera, 2019.
-Photo courtesy of Journey North Opera.</figcaption>
+Photo: Sara Erdman.</figcaption>

 </figure>